 A bedside bassinet is probably on your to-buy or baby shower registry list.
-When you’re pregnant, you know to invest in several big-ticket baby gear items, like a crib, crib mattress, dresser, changing table, and glider, but one that you might be forgetting that is, how do we put this, incredibly crucial to your survival during those first three months of your baby’s life is a bassinet (also known as a bedside sleeper).
+When you’re pregnant, you know to invest in several big-ticket baby gear items, like a crib, crib mattress, dresser, changing table, and glider, but one that you might be forgetting is, how do we put this, incredibly crucial to your survival during those first three months of your baby’s life.
+You’ll know it best as a bassinet, but it’s also known as a bedside sleeper.

 What is a bedside bassinet/bedside sleeper?